-Experienced Child Custody Attorneys in Greensboro, NC
+Experienced Greensboro Child Custody Attorneys

-There are a wide variety and range of custodial arrangements.
+There are a wide variety and range of legal custodial arrangements in North Carolina.
 For example, parents may share joint legal and equal physical custody of a child, or they may have joint legal custody with one parent having primary physical custody and the other parent having secondary physical custody or visitation.
 Another example involves one parent having sole legal custody and primary physical custody of a child and the other parent having secondary physical custody of or visitation rights with the child.
 Shared physical custodial schedules may range from arrangements where the parent with secondary physical custody has the child every other weekend during the school year and on alternating holidays and for two weeks during the summer vacation, to arrangements where the parents share 50/50 physical custody of the child by alternating weeks.

 The best arrangement for you will depend on a large number of factors specific to your case, which would include (but not be limited to) both parents’ work schedules, the age of the child, the child’s schedule, the location of the child’s school or daycare, the child’s preference, the housing situation of each parent, and the role of each parent in the child’s life.
 As there is not a best “one-size-fits-all” custody schedule, experienced legal counsel is required to ensure you get the most appropriate custodial arrangement for your particular situation.
-Our experienced child custody attorneys in Greensboro will fight for the most fair results in your arrangement.
+Our experienced Greensboro child custody attorneys will fight for the most fair results in your arrangement.
 Regardless of the custodial schedule used, successful custody arrangements are possible when parents are able to communicate effectively and cooperate in parenting their child together.

 Child Custody Attorneys can provide Mediation and Arbitration

 If parents cannot come to an agreement resolving their custodial issues, they may try to resolve them through methods of Alternative Dispute Resolution (ADR) such as mediation or arbitration.
 While arbitration and mediation are more commonly used in a formal litigation process, they can also be used before litigation begins to help the parties resolve their dispute in a manner that is less stressful, less expensive, and more quickly resolved.
 It also gives the parties greater control over the outcome.
 Arbitration and mediation both employ a neutral third party to assist the parties to resolve their dispute, but differ in the role that the third party plays.
-Our child custody attorneys have decades of experience providing this service to families in Greensboro.
+Our Greensboro child custody attorneys have decades of experience providing this service to families.
 Regardless of the form of ADR used, the assistance of an attorney is still needed to ensure that your legal rights are being adequately protected.